-Get Management API Tokens for Single-Page Applications
+Get Management API Tokens for Single-page Applications

 In certain cases, you may want to use Auth0's Management API to manage your applications and APIs rather than the Auth0 Management Dashboard.

-To call any of the endpoints in the Management API, you must authenticate using a specialized OpenID Connect (OIDC) protocolAccess Token called the Management API Token.
+To call any Management API endpoints, you must authenticate using a specialized Access Token called the Management API Token.
 Management API Tokens are JSON Web Tokens (JWTs) that contain specific granted permissions (also known as scopes) for the Management API endpoints you want to call.

-This means that Management API Tokens for SPAs have special limitations.
-Specifically, they will be issued in the context of the user who is currently signed in to Auth0, which limits updates to only the logged-in user's data.
+Since single-page applications (SPAs) are public clients and cannot securely store sensitive information (such as a Client Secret), they must retrieve Management API Tokens from the frontend, unlike other application types.
+This means that Management API Tokens for SPAs have certain limitations.
+Specifically, they are issued in the context of the user who is currently signed in to Auth0 which limits updates to only the logged-in user's data.
 Although this restricts use of the Management API, it can still be used to perform actions related to updating the logged-in user's user profile.